SSWConsulting/SSW.Rules.Content/rules/use-icons-webpages/rule.md

 ---

-People may not pay attention to some important words in your pages.
+People may not pay attention to some important words in your web content or email.
 While adding a simple and clear icon beside the words will make the difference.

 - [Add a green tick for successful messages or a red cross for error messages](/messages-do-you-use-green-tick-red-cross-and-spinning-icon-to-show-the-status) (before the text)
 - [Add the type of file next to download links](/use-icons-to-not-surprise-users) (before the text)